 In 1990, the Fiat Tempra made its debut into the family car market.
 One year later, the latest version of the 500 or Cinquecento was released.
-The Fiat Punto and the Fiat Coupe rolled off the assembly line during this time with the supermini Punto being named Car of the Year in 1995.
+The Fiat Punto and the Fiat Coupé rolled off the assembly line during this time, with the supermini Punto being named Car of the Year in 1995.

 During the 1990s, Fiat was once again facing a crisis in the form of market competition.
-In order to cope, the Company expanded further into the international market, making Fiat one of the most recognized worldwide producers of affordable vehicles.
+In order to cope, the company expanded further into the international market, making Fiat one of the most recognized worldwide producers of affordable vehicles.
 It has since successfully achieved this global presence with more than 60% of sales outside of Italy.
-To commemorate the 100 Year Anniversary of Fiat, the Company logo was revised from the oval to a round version.
+To commemorate the 100 Year Anniversary of Fiat, the company logo was revised from the oval to a round version.

 A New Century of Fiat

-In 2000, the Fiat Doblò was introduced at the Paris Motor Show as both an informal car and a commercial vehicle.
+In 2000, Fiat Doblò was introduced at the Paris Motor Show as both an informal car and a commercial vehicle.
 It was named 2006 International Van of the Year.
 The Fiat Stilo was released in 2001 to replace the Bravo/Brava.
 The Stilo had numerous options and highly sophisticated technology, as well as a new design.
 2002 saw the New Fiat Ulysse, the Fiat Multipla and the Fiat Stilo MW restyled.

 Although 2003 saw the death of Gianni Agnelli after nearly 50 years of service, the year also saw the new Punto launched with an innovative 1.3 Multijet 16v.
 Later that fall, the new Panda was released and was almost immediately named Car of the Year for 2004.